MicrosoftDocs/power-platform/power-platform/admin/ip-firewall.md

 Currently, you can ony use IP firewall for OData endpoints in Dataverse to access data from configured IP location.
 If you want to continue using [TDS endpoints](settings-features.md#tds-endpoint), you will need to disable IP firewall in the environment.

 ### IP firewall audit functionality is not working in my environment.
 What should I do?
-If your environment is using bring-your-own-key (BYOK) functionality, we recommend that you migrate to [customer-managed key](customer-managed-key.md).
+IP firewall audit logs are not supported in bring-your-own-key [(BYOK)](https://learn.microsoft.com/en-us/power-platform/admin/manage-encryption-key) enabled tenant.
+If your tenant is enabled for bring-your-own-key, then all environments in a BYOK enabled tenant are ‘locked’ down to SQL only, therefore Audit can only be stored in SQL.
+We recommend that you migrate to [customer-managed key](customer-managed-key.md).
 To migrate from BYOK to customer-managed key (CMKv2), follow the steps in [Migrate bring-your-own-key (BYOK) environments to customer-managed key](cmk-migrate-from-byok.md).

 ## Next steps